• Christmas Recipes

 Is the dressing dairy-free and gluten-free?

-Yes-as long as you use gluten-free tamari, the dressing is both dairy- and gluten-free.
+Yes-as long as you use gluten-free tamari, the dressing is both dairy- and gluten-free, and vegan if you use maple syrup.

 Can I use curly kale or Lacinato kale?